bhoptee/trueman-chiro/src/pages/blog/pelvic-stability-dysfunction.md

 What can happen if the muscles supporting the pelvis are not strong enough or unbalanced?

 If there is not enough strength in the muscles stabilising the pelvis, the pelvis is unable to create the level of stiffness needed to meet the demand of the task or body movement – it has a weak foundation.
-A significant enough difference in the strength of the muscles in and around the pelvis from the left to right side, called a ‘strength asymmetry’, can also create problems.
+A significant enough difference in the strength of the muscles in and around the pelvis from the left to the right side, called a ‘strength asymmetry’, can also create problems.

 In both of these instances rather than the force of the muscles being evenly distributed throughout the ring structure of the pelvis, and the spine, there will be areas of higher or uneven load distribution on the pelvis, sacro-iliac joints or the lower back.
 Over time this can cause pain and stiffness in specific areas, a type of repetitive strain injury.

 Excess stiffness and weakness across the pelvis can leave an individual vulnerable to pulling or straining a joint or muscle, as they are less able to time the contraction of their muscles correctly for the movements, resulting in a strain/sprain type injury.
-Typically, the more demanding the movement on a poorly stabilised a pelvis and lower back, the more likely a strain would be.
+Typically, the more demanding the movement on a poorly stabilised pelvis and lower back, the more likely a strain would be.
 E.g. lifting shopping bags out of the car, reaching to pick up an item from the floor.

 ![](/images/pelvic-force-diagram.png)